 Then our guide explained and demonstrated the sifting process.

 First, you sort all the pieces at your station into a dedicated plate.
-And then you go to the sorting station and place your findings into the buckets.
+And then, you go to the sorting station and place your findings into the buckets.

 Here is an overview of this tent.
-Many buckets waiting to be sifted in the center.
+Many buckets are waiting to be sifted in the center.
 Behind them, you can see one of the sorting stations.
 And on both sides, you can see the white sifting stations.

 Since this is a real excavation, there are archeologists on site.
 During our visit, it looked like one doctor and several students.
-And as I mentioned above, we booked for the first archeological experience on a Friday morning.
+And as I mentioned above, we booked the first archeological experience on a Friday morning.
 And since Israeli usually do not wake up early, during our time slot, besides us, there was one additional family.
 That was a big plus as the archeology students were not busy, and we could ask many questions.
-And, of course, they helped us in sorting.
+And, of course, they helped us with sorting.
 Here is one of them in action.

 As we saw different findings, I looked back and saw the next group.
 Almost all sifting stations were full.
 Thus, I suggest booking early, as there are fewer people and you can ask archeologists questions.